itamarst/crochet/docs/api.rst

 .. _Failure: https://twistedmatrix.com/documents/current/api/twisted.python.failure.Failure.html

-Using Crochet from Twisted Applications
+Using Crochet from Twisted applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If your application is already planning on running the Twisted reactor itself